Asian Crunchy Noodle Salad is a cold salad made with crisp snap peas, carrots, peppers and a peanut butter dressing. Pressure Cooker or Stove Top.

 I could eat peanut butter just out of the jar with a spoon, nothing more.
 It is just a matter of boiling some water and cutting up some vegetables.
 If you have a Pressure Cooker, it’s even easier!
 Inspired by Ina Garten and with my changes, I now love this salad.

-I prefer smooth peanut butter and my husband prefers crunchy peanut butter in a peanut butter and jelly sandwich.
-However, for this Asian Crunchy Noodle Salad, I used the crunchy peanut butter for more crunch in the salad.
+However, for this Asian Crunchy Noodle Salad, I used the crunchy peanut butter or more crunch in the salad.
 (I grabbed the wrong jar for the photo.)

 Mix up all of the liquid sauce ingredients and whisk together well.